 COMP AZ

-Article 49a (> )
+Article 49a (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Expenses

 The Chairperson shall make public all meetings held with external stakeholders within a period of two weeks following the meeting and any hospitality received.
 Expenses shall be recorded publicly in accordance with the Staff Regulations.
 (173 Balz, Berès)